ruijarimba/azure-pipelines-guidelines/guidelines/jobs/consider-job-variables.md

 [CONSIDER: Declaring variables at the job level](../../guidelines/jobs/consider-variables-scope.md)
 ```

-Consider declaring variables at the job level instead of the stage or pipeline level.
+Consider declaring variables at the job level instead of the stage or root level.

 ## Reason